chendry10/ClimateTemperature/README.md

-# Correlation between carbon dioxide emissions and Temperature in the United States
+# Correlation between carbon dioxide emissions and temperature in the United States

 ## Eli Buffington and Cameron Hendry